Mathematics & Computer Science: B.S. in Information Security

 |INSC 450||Digital Forensics||3|

-All Marywood undergraduate students must have a minimum of 126 credits to graduate.
-Computer Science majors must take enough general elective credits to meet this minimum before graduation.
+An addition 15 credit of electives is needed to obtain a total of 120 credits.
+All Marywood undergraduate students must have a minimum of 120 credits to graduate.
+Information Security majors must take enough general elective credits to meet this minimum before graduation.